picosonic/bbc-fdc/tools/README.md

  * `-csv` Create a csv of bad sectors (named as <outputfile>.csv)
  * `-tmax` Specify the maximum track number you wish to try stepping to
  * `-title` Override the title used in metadata for disk formats which support it (.td0 / .fsd)
+ * `-pll` Use PLL to decode flux data.
+Optionally specify period and phase adjustments (as percentages)
  * `-v` Verbose

 ## Return codes :